scalalandio/chimney/docs/docs/troubleshooting.md

       that service's behavior or if you create in your DTO model `def toDomain = this.transformInto[DomainModel]`.
       You can utilize code generation without making your application's type signatures depend on someone else's types.

+## Migration from 0.8.x to 1.0.0

+As long as you did not:

+ - use values stored in `internal` packages
+ - selectively import implicits
+ - use JavaFactories and JavaIterables (in chimney-java-collections package)

+you can assume that most changes are source compatible.
+The only explicit changes to API are:

+ - deprecation of `withCoproductInstance` - method is still available but deprecated in favor of `withEnumCaseHandled` and `withSealedSubtypeHandled`
+ - setters behavior was restored to how it used to work on 0.7.x - unary method not only has to start its name with `set` but also return `Unit`.
+If needed non-`Unit` setters can be enabled by an opt-in flag.

+While most changes are source backward compatible, a lot of internals had to be revamped to fix bugs and unblock further development.
+For that reason these changes are not binary backward compatible, and have to be considered breaking changes when it comes to linking with previously compiled code.
+However, this cleanup should eliminate the need for any such refactors for a long time.

 ## Migration from 0.7.x to 0.8.0

 Version 0.8.0 is the first version that cleaned up the API.
 It introduced several breaking changes.